Backcountry ski gear needs to be durable and fit for purpose.

 Sunglasses - snow rated

-Ski straps - good for securing skis and can be used for emergency repairs
+Ski straps - good for securing skis on packs, can be used for emergency repairs

 Navigation equipment - map, compass, GPS

 Water bottle or bladder - drink tubes should be insulated to prevent freezing